SMAC-Group/gmwm/README.md

 # Install dependencies
 install.packages(c("RcppArmadillo","ggplot2","reshape2","devtools","knitr","rmarkdown"))

-# Install the package from github
+# Install the package from GitHub without Vignettes/User Guides
 devtools::install_github("SMAC-Group/gmwm")

+# Install the package from GitHub with Vignettes/User Guides
+# Note: This will be a longer install as the vignettes must be built.
+devtools::install_github("SMAC-Group/gmwm", build_vignettes = TRUE)
 ```

 Installing the package from SMAC-Group.com (Stable - offline)